dqops/dqo/docs/data-sources/iceberg.md

 Fill in the data you will be asked for.

-Select the **duckdb** provider, which provides support for the JSON file format.
+Select the **duckdb** provider, which provides support for the Iceberg table format.

 !!! info "Windows file system"

     When using the Windows file system remember to put a double backslash (\\) in the path on the CLI prompt.
     You can also use a single slash (/).

 ```